JetBrains/teamcity-documentation/topics/upgrade-notes.md

 * The known issue mentioned for 10.0.1 is fixed.
 * The bundled JetBrains dotCover has been updated to version 2016.2.
 * Jabber integration is now [more restrictive](https://youtrack.jetbrains.com/issue/TW-47046) with regard to SSL connection checking.
 If you are using jabber.org for sending notifications, and face a problem regarding SSL certificate, you should either enable "Use legacy SSL" option or (better) change JVM version for running TeamCity to at least 1.8.0\_101.
-* Precedence of %dep.ID.NAME% parameters resolution was changed unintentionally in case of several different builds used as dependency.
+* Precedence of %\dep.ID.NAME% parameters resolution was changed unintentionally in case of several different builds used as dependency.
 See [TW-47518](https://youtrack.jetbrains.com/issue/TW-47518) for details.

 ## Changes from 10.0 to 10.0.1

 All known issues mentioned for 10.0 are fixed.